M4nw3l/pythonista-jscore-runtime/README.md

 ## Usage
 ### Javascript Runtime
 JSCore Runtime supports both the context management and explicit create/destroy usage paradigms.
-Alongside also automatically managed (singleton) quick/convenience evaluation and more explicit/multiple virtual machine and contexts instancing for advanced control.
+It provides singletons for convenience evaluation and while also allows more explicit management of multiple virtual machines and contexts with its class model.

 A runtime singleton can be obtained from the `jscore` static class.
 ```python